Bachelor of Management Studies (BMS)

 In June this year, Braden travelled to Japan with a team of Waikato management students to compete against 12 other universities at the Audi & Robert Walters Global Business Case Competition.
 The students had just 48 hours to analyse a real business and develop strategic recommendations for the company’s future growth plans, before presenting their case analysis to a panel of judges.

-Richard Bracefield, Bachelor of Management Studies (Honours) / Bachelor of Laws (Honours)
+Daniel Stevenson, Bachelor of Management Studies (Honours)

 Agents in Your Country